Siege of Cawnpore: Surrender of the British forces

-The British garrison had taken heavy losses as a result of successive bombardments, sniper fire, and assaults.
+The British garrison had taken heavy losses as a result of successive bombardments, sniper fire and assaults.
 It was also suffering from disease and low supplies of food, water and medicine.
-General Wheeler's personal morale had been low, after his son Lieutenant Gordon Wheeler was decapitated by a roundshot.
+General Wheeler's personal morale had been low after his son Lieutenant Gordon Wheeler had been decapitated by a roundshot.
 With approval of General Wheeler, a Eurasian civil servant called Jonah Shepherd slipped out of the entrenchment in disguise to ascertain the condition of Nana Sahib's forces.
 He was quickly imprisoned by the rebel soldiers.

-At the same time, Nana Sahib's forces were wary of entering the entrenchment, as they believed that it had gunpowder-filled trenches.
+At the same time Nana Sahib's forces were wary of entering the entrenchment since they believed that it had gunpowder-filled trenches.
 Nana Sahib and his advisers came up with a plan to end the deadlock.
-On 24 June, they sent a female European prisoner, Mrs Rose Greenway, to the entrenchment with their message.
+On 24 June they sent a European prisoner, Mrs Rose Greenway, to the entrenchment with their message.
 In return for surrender, Nana Sahib promised the safe passage of the British to the Satichaura Ghat, a landing on the Ganges from which they could depart for Allahabad.
-General Wheeler rejected the offer, because it had not been signed, and there was no guarantee that the offer was made by Nana Sahib himself.
+General Wheeler rejected the offer because it had not been signed and there was no guarantee that the offer was made by Nana Sahib himself.

 The next day, 25 June, Nana Sahib sent a second note, signed by himself, through another elderly female prisoner, Mrs Jacobi.
-The British camp divided into two groups – one in favour of continuing the defence, while the second group was willing to trust Nana Sahib.
-During the next 24 hours, there was no bombardment by Nana Sahib's forces.
-Finally, General Wheeler decided to surrender, in return for a safe passage to Allahabad.
-After a day of preparation, and burying their dead, the British decided to leave for Allahabad on the morning of 27 June 1857.
+The British camp divided into two groups – one in favour of continuing the defence whilst the second group was willing to trust Nana Sahib.
+During the next 24 hours there was no bombardment by Nana Sahib's forces.
+Finally General Wheeler decided to surrender in return for a safe passage to Allahabad.
+After a day of preparation and burying their dead the British decided to leave for Allahabad on the morning of 27 June 1857.